antogno/blogsonic/README.md

     );
     ~~~~

-2. Add the database's informations in the `application/config/database.php` file.
+2. Add the database's information in the `application/config/database.php` file.

     ```php
     $db['default'] = array(